rux616/starfield-ship-vendor-framework/support/docs/README.creations.md

 Credits and Acknowledgements
 -----
-Bethesda Game Studios: For Starfield itself and the Creation Kit
+Bethesda Game Studios: For Starfield itself and the Starfield Creation Kit
 ElminsterAU: For xEdit and BSArch
 Lively: For helping explain some of the odd nuances of an infrequently-used-by-me FOMOD feature Mod Organizer 2 team: For Mod Organizer 2